marwahaha/moodle-format_tabbedtopics/README.md

 Initially the page rendering is identical to Topics - it is then only in edit mode that you will discover some changes.

+By default the format supports up to 5 tabs plus the "Module Content" tab (see below).
+By setting $CFG->max_tabs in the config.php file this value may be changed up to a maximum of 10 tabs.
+Only tabs with assigned visible sections to them will be shown.

 Assigining Sections to Tabs
 ----
 To assign a section to a tab you need to be in edit mode.
 Then from the section edit menu chose one of the options named "To Tab ...".
 The section then will immediately been moved there.